symblai/twilioflex-inbound-adapter/README.md

 # Twilio Flex Inbound Adapter

-This is a sample implementation of using Twilio Flex as an inbound adapter for streaming audio to through Rammer's Websocket API
+This is a sample implementation of using Twilio Flex as an inbound adapter for streaming audio to through Symbl's Websocket API

 ## Update .env

 First update the .env file with the following:
-1. Your App Id that you can get from [Platform](https://platform.rammer.ai)
+1. Your App Id that you can get from [Platform](https://platform.symbl.ai)
-2. Your App Secret that you can get from [Platform](https://platform.rammer.ai)
+2. Your App Secret that you can get from [Platform](https://platform.symbl.ai)
 3. Your Email Address
 4. Your First and Last name

 ## Twilio Flex

-1. Configure your Twilio Flex flow using `Media Streams` - Follow this [blog post](https://rammer.ai/blogs/twilio-flex-integration) for reference
+1. Configure your Twilio Flex flow using `Media Streams` - Follow this [blog post](https://symbl.ai/blogs/twilio-flex-integration) for reference

 ## npm